 Political Dynamics in Ancient Bengal

-The earliest historical reference to organized political life in the Bangladesh region is usually traced to the writings on Alexander’s invasion of India in 326 B.C.
-Greek and Latin historians suggest that Alexander the Great withdrew from India anticipating the valiant counter attack of the mighty Gangaridai and Prasioi empires which were located in the Bengal region.
+The earliest historical reference to organized political life in the Bangladesh region is usually traced to writings related to Alexander the Great’s invasion of India in 326 B.C.
+Greek and Latin historians suggest that Alexander withdrew from India anticipating a valiant counter attack by the mighty Gangaridai and Prasioi empires, which were located in the Bengal region.
 However, it is not clearly known who built these empires.
-Literary and epigraphic evidence refer to the rise and fall of a large number of principalities in the region which were variously known as Pundra Vardhana (northern Bangladesh), Gauda (parts of West Bengal and Bangladesh), Dandabhukti (southern West Bengal), Karna Subarna (part of West Bengal), Varendra (northern Bangladesh), Rarh (southern areas of West Bengal), Summha Desa (south-western West Bengal), Vanga (central Bangladesh), Vangala (southern Bangladesh), Harikela (North-East Bangladesh), Chandradwipa (Southern Bangladesh), Subarnabithi (central Bangladesh), Navyabakashika (central and southern Bangladesh), Lukhnauti (North Bengal and Bihar) and Samatata (Eastern Bangladesh).
+Literary and epigraphic evidence refers to the rise and fall of a large number of principalities in the region which were variously known as Pundra Vardhana (northern Bangladesh), Gauda (parts of West Bengal and Bangladesh), Dandabhukti (southern West Bengal), Karna Subarna (part of West Bengal), Varendra (northern Bangladesh), Rarh (southern areas of West Bengal), Summha Desa (south-western West Bengal), Vanga (central Bangladesh), Vangala (southern Bangladesh), Harikela (North-East Bangladesh), Chandradwipa (Southern Bangladesh), Subarnabithi (central Bangladesh), Navyabakashika (central and southern Bangladesh), Lukhnauti (North Bengal and Bihar) and Samatata (Eastern Bangladesh).

 There are two schools of opinion regarding the political evolution of ancient Bengal.
-According to one school, the Bangladesh region in the ancient period was an integral part of mighty empires in north India.
-These historians maintain Gangaridai and Prasioi empires were succeeded by the Mauryas (4th to 2nd century B.C.), the Guptas (4th-5th century A.D.), the empire of Sasanka (7th century A.D.), the Pala empire (750-1162 A.D.), and the Senas (1162-1223 A.D.).
+According to one, the Bangladesh region in the ancient period was an integral part of mighty empires in northern India.
+These historians maintain that the Gangaridai and Prasioi empires were succeeded by the Mauryas (4th to 2nd century B.C.), the Guptas (4th-5th century A.D.), the empire of Sasanka (7th century A.D.), the Pala empire (750-1162 A.D.), and the Senas (1162-1223 A.D.).
 In particular, the Pala empire, which lasted for more than 400 years and reached its zenith in the 8th and 9th centuries under the leadership of Dharmapala and Devapala, is cited as an example of Bengali political genius.

 Revisionist historians are of the opinion that this traditional interpretation overstates the role of All-India empires in the political life of the Bangladesh region.
 They maintain that epigraphic evidence suggests that only some of the areas which now constitute Bangladesh were occasionally incorporated in the larger empires of South Asia.
 In their view, political fragmentation and not empire was the historical destiny of Bangladesh region in the ancient times.
 Inscriptions attest to the existence of a succession of independent kingdoms in southern and eastern Bengal.
 These local kingdoms included the realms of Vainyagupta (6th century), the Faridpur kings (6th century), the Bhadra dynasty (circa 600-650 A D), Khadaga dynasty (circa 650-700 AD), Natha and Rata dynasty (750-800 A D ), the rulers of Harikela (circa 800-900), Chandra dynasty (circa 900-1045 A D), Varman dynasty (circa 1080-1150 A D), and the Pattikera dynasty (circa 1000-1100 A D).